-Description - What happened?
-Feelings - What were you thinking and feeling?
-Tooming Evaluation - What was good and bad about the experience? available with the was good and but about the experience.
-Analysis - What sense can you make of the situation? many old in the delibe can you make of the deadton.
+Evaluation - What was good and bad about the experience?
+Analysis - What sense can you make of the situation?
 Conclusion - What else could you have done?

-Conclusion - what else could you have uone:

-Action Plan - If it arose again, what would you do?
+Action plan - If it arose again, what would you do?

+Niversity of the desired at the sections Data

-Nursing Student Signature Date:
+Nursing student signature Date:

 Preceptor/Associate Date:

-Preceptor Signature Date.
+Preceptor signature